U.S. Route 65 in Missouri: Route description

+From Springfield to Buffalo, U.S. 65 is a four-lane highway.
+US 65 passes through Fair Grove before entering Buffalo.

-Through Buffalo, the highway now becomes two lanes with a center left-turn lane.
-This part of the highway has also seen upgrades in recent years, such as adding rumble strips and extending the middle turn lanes to just outside the city's northern portion.
+Through Buffalo, the highway now becomes two lanes with a center left-turn lane, intersecting Route 32, then up to Route 73.

 From Buffalo to Preston, entering Hickory County, U.S. 65 remains a two-lane highway and has a four-way intersection with U.S. Route 54.

-U.S. 65 shares a concurrency with Route 7 before entering Warsaw, where the highway crosses over the western end of the Lake of the Ozarks and again becomes a four-lane non-interstate highway at the intersection where it separates from Route 7.
+Continuing north, after passing through several towns, U.S. 65 then shares a concurrency with Route 7 before entering Warsaw, where the highway crosses over the western end of the Lake of the Ozarks at Osage River and again becomes a four-lane highway at the intersection where it separates from Route 7.
 After leaving Warsaw, U.S. 65 passes through Lincoln then has a brief concurrency with Route 52.

 At Sedalia (where it is called Limit Avenue), it has an intersection with U.S. Route 50 (known locally as Broadway Blvd).
 At Marshall Junction, north of Sedalia in Saline County, U.S. 65 intersects with both Interstate 70 and U.S. Route 40.
 In Marshall (where it is called Lexington, Ave), U.S. 65 returns to two-lanes and stays so all the way up to Iowa.
 At Waverly, the highway becomes concurrent with U.S. Route 24 (which continues to Carrollton).
 Also in Waverly, U.S. 65 and U.S. 24 both cross the Missouri River on the Waverly Bridge.
 Further north, the road crosses U.S. Route 36 at Chillicothe and U.S. Route 136 at Princeton.
 The highway leaves Missouri at South Lineville and enters Iowa.

-The section of highway from Preston to Marshall Junction has been cited as a good drive for motorcyclists, with its sparsely populated areas and the hilly landscape.
+The entirely of US 65 in Missouri is part of the National Highway System.

 History

 From 1922 to 1926, US 65 in Missouri was known as Route 3.
 US 65 originally followed Route 248 and US 160 between Branson and Springfield.
 Route 3 was originally planned on a shorter route between Springfield and Preston, with Route 71 on the longer alignment via Buffalo, but Route 3 was quickly shifted east, absorbing Route 71.

+Various improvements from Springfield to Buffalo has been made over the years.
+In September 2010, US 65 becomes four lanes from Springfield to just south of Buffalo.
+In September 2011, U.S. 65 became a six-lane divided freeway in Springfield between Interstate 44 and U.S. 60.
+It was the first six-lane highway in Southwest Missouri.